 One thing I have learned along the way is the importance of having a PLAN with your social media posts.
+So I sat down and thought through my process of how to plan 1 month of social media posts at a time.

 I used to just fly by the seat of my pants each morning, and figure out what I was going to post that day as it came.
 But then, I realized that it was actually taking WAY more time and energy to operate this way than if I just took the time to sit down and make a plan beforehand!